Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The deprecated `breadcrumbs` prop has been removed from the `Breadcrumbs` component and is no longer supported.
 The new `backAction` prop serves the same functionality and accepts a [`LinkAction` object](https://github.com/Shopify/polaris/blob/main/polaris-react/src/types.ts#L113-L122).

-To replace the `breadcrumbs` prop with `backAction`, you can run the generic [v11-react-update-page-breadcrumbs](https://polaris.shopify.com/tools/polaris-migrator#v11-react-update-page-breadcrumbs) migration:
+To replace the `breadcrumbs` prop with `backAction`, you can run the generic [v11-react-update-page-breadcrumbs](https://polaris.shopify.com/tools/polaris-migrator#v11-react-update-page-breadcrumbs) migration.

 ```diff
 - <Page breadcrumbs={[{url: '/testing', content: 'Home'}]}>